 proposed Constitution (Articles of Incorporation) and Bylaws shall accompany the

 application.
 The Board may reject the application or grant chapter status.

-Chapters shall hold a minimum of (09) meeting yearly.
+Chapters shall hold a minimum of nine meetings per year.

 Chapter Name: Whenever